Ruskin Personal Injury Lawyers Representing Residents Since 1988

 Seldom will a responsible party respond to a claim for damages with a simple “OK!” and a cashier’s check for the full amount of your losses.
 You can expect them to put up the kind of resistance that you would have difficulty facing in complete health, much less in your weakened position.

-You needn’t worry, however – the personal injury attorneys at Abrahamson & Uiterwyk have been around the personal injury claims track thousands of times before.
-The 15,000 or so personal injury clients whose cases we have won over the last 25 years could fill a stadium.
+You needn’t worry, however – the Ruskin personal injury lawyers at Abrahamson & Uiterwyk have been around the injury claims track thousands of times before.
+The 20,000 or so clients whose cases we have won over the last 30 years could fill a stadium.
 Helping victims pursue personal injury claims and settlements and verdicts is what we do all day, every day – in fact, that is all we do, to the exclusion of any other field of law.

 Some of Our Practice Areas